chef/chef-web-docs/chef_master/source/install_windows.rst

 .. tag windows_install_overview

-The Chef Infra Client can be installed on machines running Microsoft Windows in the following ways:
+Chef Infra Client can be installed on machines running Microsoft Windows in the following ways:

 * By using `knife windows </knife_windows.html>`__ to bootstrap Chef Infra Client; this process requires the target node be available via the WinRM port (typically port 5985)
 * By downloading Chef Infra Client to the target node, and then running the Microsoft Installer Package (MSI) locally